jtulach/sieve/README.md

-Of course, it is fair to ask whether, in order to use [GraalVM](http://www.oracle.com/technetwork/oracle-labs/program-languages/overview/index.html) one has to learn the special [Truffle API](http://lafo.ssw.uni-linz.ac.at/javadoc/truffle/latest/)?
+Of course, it is fair to ask whether, in order to use [GraalVM](http://www.oracle.com/technetwork/oracle-labs/program-languages/overview/index.html) one has to learn the special [Polyglot API](http://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/package-summary.html)?

 If you are only interested in interop between Java and JavaScript, then you don't have to!
 You can use the standard `ScriptEngineManager` search for